 Why I Call Myself a Witch (and why you might want to too).

-I recently claimed the title of witch for myself, publicly.
+A few years ago, I claimed the title of witch for myself, publicly.

 It opened up floodgates of messages from women who felt a resonance with my declaration.